Resonance transition 795-nm rubidium laser

 Abstract

-Population inversion of the 2P1/2 and 2S1/2 levels and continuous-wave, three-level laser oscillation at 795 nm on the D1 transition of the rubidium atom has been demonstrated.
+Population inversion of the P21/2 and S21/2 levels and continuous-wave, three-level laser oscillation at 795 nm on the D1 transition of the rubidium atom has been demonstrated.
 Using a titanium sapphire laser as a pump source, we obtained a slope power efficiency of 54% relative to absorbed pump power, consistent with homogeneous broadening of the rubidium pump and laser transitions.
 The end-pumped rubidium laser performance was well described by use of literature spectroscopic and kinetic data in a model that takes into account ground-level depletion and a pump spectral bandwidth that is substantially larger than the collisionally broadened pump transition spectral width.

 © 2003 Optical Society of America

 You do not have subscription access to this journal.
-Citation lists with outbound citation links are available to subscribers only.
-You may subscribe either as an OSA member, or as an authorized user of your institution.
+Cited by links are available to subscribers only.
+You may subscribe either as an Optica member, or as an authorized user of your institution.

 Contact your librarian or system administrator